snowy615/digital-systems/materials-src/digital-systems-slides/lecture2-state-instructions.typ

     - `❌ adds r0, r1, #10` \

     Very annoying!
-    - Exam won't test whether you can memorise these rules.
+    - Exam won't test whether you can memorise these rules (you can look them up)
     - But we do want to understand why this happens!
     ]
   ]